 We know that employment or being involved in activities such as volunteering or training is an important part of mental health recovery.
-Hull and East Yorkshire Mind has a team of mental health specialists who can support you to overcome barriers to access education, volunteering and employment opportunities.
+Hull and East Yorkshire Mind has a team of mental health specialists who can support you in work.

 If you would like more information please get in touch on 01482 240200 or email [email protected]

 This project is funded by The Big Lottery Fund.

 Is your mental health making it hard to find a job?

 Hull & East Yorkshire Mind are working in Partnership with Humber Teaching NHS Foundation Trust to help individuals with a mental health condition, to gain and retain employment.
 The Individual, Placement and Support Programme is here to help find the right job for you, while supporting you with any mental health problems you may be facing.
 We can help with the following: